-there is no harm to make an attempt to settle those matters as early as possible. avoiding litigation can be done by reaching out to the other party to come into agreement regarding the case.
+There is no harm to attempt to settle those matters as early as possible.
+Avoiding litigation can be done by reaching out to the other party to come into agreement regarding the case.

-This genuine effort may refer to participating to dispute resolution, such as negotiation, conciliation, arbitration and counseling.
+This genuine effort may refer to participating in dispute resolution, such as negotiation, conciliation, arbitration and counselling.
 By that, you will have an opportunity to negotiate and tell to the opposing party what you want.
-In here, a possible settlement of the case may happen and thus it will save you from cost in hiring a lawyer to litigate your case.
+In here, a possible settlement of the case may happen, and thus it will save you from cost in hiring a lawyer to litigate your case.

 Objective of pre-action procedure

 As already stated, the general purpose of pre-action procedures is to avoid litigation and to avoid you from spending time in court to prove your case.
 The Family Law Rule 2004 provides that the objects of these pre-action procedures are: